lauchokyip/Learning_Notes/kubectl_note/README.md

 1) call `metav1.NamespaceAll` </br>
 2) Create PodMetricsList from ` &metricsv1beta1api.PodMetricsList{}`</br>
-3) if there is no resourceName is provided, then
+3) if there is no resourceName is provided, for example `kubectl top pod nginx-deployment-bdb48231-123zsdk` , `nginx-deployment-bdb48231-123zsdk` will be the resourceName then
  ```
  m, err := metricsClient.MetricsV1beta1().PodMetricses(ns).Get(context.TODO(), resourceName, metav1.GetOptions{})
 		if err != nil {